RicardoSPeres/GAN_Synth_Adhesive/README.md

   </tr>
 </table>

-## Generating Synthetic Defect Images with StyleGAN2-ADA
+## Generating synthetic defect images with StyleGAN2-ADA
-### Visualizing Truncation Traversals
+### Visualizing truncation traversals

 In this case the seeds used were 3845 and 55832, truncation values between -1.0 and 3.0 with increments of 0.05.